 Pets have proven to be great companions to those who are neurodivergent.

 Children and adults with neurodivergent disorders such as Autism or ADHD have benefited from the responsibility and companionship of their animals.
 Pet therapy is commonly used to help increase social functions, reduce feelings of isolation, and improve independence.
 By allowing the child or adult to take charge of the animal’s basic needs such as feeding, walking, etc, they can learn responsibility and feel more independent.

 But what if I’m not allowed a pet?

 No need to panic just yet.
 There are a variety of ways you can still reap the benefits of animals without actually owning them.
 After all, pet ownership is no easy feat.
 It takes a lot of time, money, and effort to look after a pet—especially bigger animals such as dogs, cats, and horses.

 If you can’t own a pet yourself for whatever reason, you can also volunteer with your local animal charity.
-With the ending of lockdown, there has been an influx in pets needing homes.
+With the ending of the lockdown, there has been an influx of pets needing homes.
 Why not alleviate the stress and volunteer to help walk dogs, clear our pens, host charity events and help out in the cattery?

 There are so many things you can do to bring yourself closer to animals without the responsibility of owning one.